-What does this mean for salespeople?
-We have less time to capture our prospects' curiosity than ever before.
-So, like the best bull riders, saddle up, and use these eight tactics to grab a prospect’s attention in eight seconds or less.
+So, like the best bull riders, saddle up, and use these eight tactics to grab a prospect’s attention in eight seconds or less and send better email.

 Visuals are often more impactful than words.
 Depending on what you’re selling, think about the picture you want to paint for the prospect, and literally paint it.